 Employer responsibilities for young workers include:

 Follow OSHA rules for recording or reporting workplace injuries if a young worker gets hurt on the job.
-For employers that would like to hire young workers, or are perhaps already doing so, but aren’t quite sure about all the laws that might apply to their industry, OSHA has put together a great Youth Rules Brochure that anyone can download for free.
-This brochure includes age limit work restrictions, employer’s safety checklist for young workers, and information on additional resources.
+For employers that would like to hire young workers, or are perhaps already doing so, but aren’t quite sure about all the laws that might apply to their industry, the Department of Labor has put together a great Youth Employment Guide that anyone can download for free.
+This brochure includes minimum age standards, occupations that are not permitted for minors, and additional information on agricultural work also.

 For even more information, visit OSHA’s Resources for Young Worker Safety and Health that is a collection of direct links to federal, state, educational and professional resources that can provide more specific information on employing young workers.